Dinna-ux/Home_Sales/README.md

 1. Clone the repository

-2. Open the `Home_Sales.ipynb` notebook in jupyter lab or as a colab file and run the cells to perform the analysis.
+2. Open the `Home_Sales.ipynb` notebook and run the cells to perform the analysis.

 ## Project Structure
 ## Tasks